April 24, 2022

 Updated April 24, 2022

 Where to Hike

 Lately, we’ve been getting lots of questions from guests about the best places to hike and experience nature near Seattle.
 The Cascade Mountains and foothills are very accessible from Seattle and offer lots of opportunities for outdoor recreation.
-Washington State had some record-breaking snow this year, so many of the higher elevations still have snow on the trails.
+In the spring, many of the higher elevations still have snow on the trails.
 So, we consulted with assistant innkeeper Jane on the question of the best places to take a hike this spring.
 Jane is a lifelong Washingtonian and experienced hiker.
 She is typically out hiking the Cascades about once a week.
 Here are Jane’s top recommendations right now for trails that are fun, close to Seattle, and clear of snow.
 All of them should have some pretty wildflowers emerging during April and May.
 Trillium, a small white flower native to the area, is especially prevalent.

 This hike offers a good workout, especially at the end.
 Walk through old growth forest and then get a view from the top of the valley around North Bend.
 A Discover Pass required to park.

 The falls here are simply beautiful.
 It’s a great hike on a rainy day as the falls are pretty in any weather.
 A Discover Pass is required to park.

 This hike is just 31 miles from Seattle so it’s a nice quick drive to get there.
 The falls are pretty and the hike is not long.
 It interacts with the John Wayne trail so you can also walk along that for a while.

 Cougar Mountain was a busy coal mining site from the mid-1800’s to mid-1900’s.
 This close-in area near Issaquah has over 38 miles of easy hikes and has good signage.
 Shy Bear Loop is a favorite hike.
 Coal Creek Falls is another easy, family-friendly trail.
 No pass or entry fee is required.